x49eightyk3/ECE884_DeepLearning/README.md

 Note1: The Pathways that these scripts use to access our data must be changed to reflect the install pathways on your machine

 Note2: To utilize the evaluation portion, it is required that you install the transformers library (pip install transformers).
+Next import timeit, librosa, os, re, and torch

+Note 3:From Transformwers import Wav2Vec2ForCTC, Wav2Vec2Tokenizer (imports wav2vec)
+Note 4: To obtain word error rates for evaluation pip install jiwer and from jiwer import wer

+Note 5: Import xlswriter as xlswr (creates and excel file to obtain word error rate results)

+Note 6: If other audio files are being utilized, the reference text must be updated (line 106 to 111).
+Folder names, file locations for audio, must be updated as well.

 # Evaluation:
 To evaluate whether our denoised file performed better than the noisy file.
 Wav2Vec was utilized as an evaluation script.
 Wav2Vec was provided a clean audio file to obtain to obtain the error rate.
 Next the noisy audio file was processed through Wav2Vec to obtain a basis of perfomance reduction.
 Lastly the denoised audio file was processed through Wav2Vec to obtain the final results for improvement.

+The evaluation script evaluates the following noise samples: airport, babble, car, exhibition, restaurant, street, train, and train station.